 Beacons detect a device’s location down to 1 meter using small Bluetooth devices that send Low Energy signals (BLE) to smartphone and tablets in proximity.
 This method requires the Bluetooth on a user's device to be turned on, and for the user to have opted-in to receive signals before beacons can detect it.
 In-store beacons can emit signals for over five years and cost very little.

 A good method would be to target offers at consumers when they are in your store or nearby so that they are more persuaded to make a purchase.

-The opportunity with local advertising, as we enter peak, is huge and could make a profound difference on your performance this Christmas.
+The opportunity with local advertising is huge and could make a profound difference on your performance this Christmas.

 For more information on how we can help with your local advertising across multiple channels and with local stock management, get in touch with us or if you’re a client, speak to your CS manager.